Niche: Premium segment online electronics store.

 - Advertising campaigns in display networking for branding.

-We’ve launched the iPhone 6 CMN campaign with two ad groups: the first one with interests targeting, and the second one – with keywords.
-Here’s what our banners looked like: One month passed.
-We’ve received 1315 clicks, spent 24 USD and got 0 sales.
+We launched the iPhone 6 CMN campaign with two ad groups; the first one with interests targeting, and the second one with keywords.
+One month passed.
+We received 1315 clicks, spent 24 USD, and got 0 sales.

 Attempt #2: Locating on the platforms

-We've analyzed traffic, collected the qualitative platforms (we've selected them by the low bounce rate) and launched one more platform targeted group.
-In addition, we've manually collected target (in our subjective opinion) platforms.
+We analyzed traffic, collected the qualitative platforms (selected by low bounce rate) and launched one more platform targeted group.
+In addition, we manually collected target (in our subjective opinion) platforms.
 The groups with interest and keyword targeting remained enabled, lowering rates for collecting additional platforms.
-We've also eliminated about 3,000 rubbish websites with online games for girls.
-In the end, we've received remarkably little low-quality traffic.
+We also eliminated about 3,000 rubbish websites with online games for girls.
+In the end, we received remarkably little low-quality traffic.

 Conclusion #2.
-The approach to the display network optimization with eliminating low-quality platforms and expecting quality traffic is wrong.
+The approach to display network optimization by eliminating low-quality platforms and expecting quality traffic is incorrect.
 There are a plenty of low-quality CMN platforms.

 Conclusion #2.1.
-Topical platform and target audience are not the same thing.
+Topical platforms and target audiences are not the same thing.

-We've analysed the traffic again.
-We've launched the ad group with the combination of good keywords and good interests (from our point of view).
-We've stopped all other groups of ad campaigns.
-Results (the bounce rate and other behavioral factors) saw an improvement, though not a fundamental one.
-One the current stage, the banners have been replaced, which has also improved CTR and the traffic quality:
+We analysed the traffic again.
+This time, we launched the ad group with a combination of good keywords and good interests (from our point of view).
+We stopped all other ad campaign groups.
+The results (bounce rate and other behavioral factors) showed an improvement, though not a significant one.

 Conclusion #3.
-I’ve previously thought that the keywords in contextual media networking function in a very very broad match. “iPhone” and “Buy iPhone” keywords work the same way because in both cases the “iPhone” keyword will appear on the page.
-To my shame, it appeared to be anything like that.
-It is necessary to seek for some type of balance between more coverage and more target keywords.
+I previously thought that the keywords in contextual media networking function in a very broad match. “iPhone” and “Buy iPhone” keywords work the same way because in both cases, the “iPhone” keyword will appear on the page.
+Unfortunately, it appeared to be nothing like that.
+It was necessary to seek for some type of balance between increased coverage and more target keywords.

 Attempt #4: Studying Google Analytics

-After performing the current actions, we've again analysed our campaign trying to understand what had gone wrong.
-We looked through the “Category interests” report, and saw audiences with good transactions coefficient.
-We have used them to replace the ones that have been previously selected in accordance with our tastes.
-The traffic quality improved again, but still there were no sales and the money continued to go wasted.
+After performing the current actions, we again analysed our campaign trying to understand what had gone wrong.
+We looked through the “Category interests” report, and saw audiences with good transaction coefficients.
+We used them to replace the ones that were previously selected in accordance with our tastes.
+The traffic quality improved again, but there were still no sales and the money continued to go wasted.

 Conclusion #4.
 I had previously thought that all audiences in Google Analytics/AdWords completely cover all audiences of CMN.
-That’s not true.
-I've checked it within the other project: after adding the whole audience to the remarketing campaign, the amount of impressions has decreased drastically.
+That turned out to be untrue.
+To be sure, I checked it with the other project; after adding the whole audience to the remarketing campaign, the amount of impressions decreased drastically.

 Attempt #5: Learning how to write CTA

 Conclusion #5.
-I’ve previously thought that if users click on the banner, they are therefore interested (if it’s not an accidental click).
-That’s not true, the banner quality seriously impacts the traffic quality.
+I previously thought that if users clicked on the banner, they are therefore interested (if it’s not an accidental click).
+That’s not true as the banner quality seriously impacts the traffic quality.

-Once again, we've started an analysing campaign.
-We have found the report “segments of the audience that is present on the market” (Interested customers audiences (ROI) in AdWords).
-We've made a segment for users that had bought an iPhone: Audiences with 3% conversion while the average site conversion was 1%?!
-Here, I understood that the victory was in sight.
-We've changed the audiences from the “good” ones as in the first report, to “good” ones as in the last one.
-Together with the improved conversion, the traffic quality has already became better than the one form a search: I’ve been sitting down and waiting for the sales from CMN, nervously rubbing my hands.
+Once again, we started an analysing campaign.
+We found the report on the segments of the audience that were present on the market (interested customer audiences (ROI) in AdWords).
+Accordingly, we made a segment for users that had bought an iPhone: Audiences with 3% conversion while the average site conversion was 1%?!
+Here, it became clear that victory was in sight.
+We changed the audiences from the “good” ones in the first report, to “good” ones in the last report.
+Together with the improved conversion, the traffic quality was already better than the one from search.
+I then waited for the sales from CMN, nervously rubbing my hands.

 Conclusion #6.
 The entire list of audiences is not equal to the whole display network audience.
-Therefore, the segments of the audiences are also not equal in its coverage to the segments, present on the market.
-People can be interested in the electronics novelties, but don’t plan to buy them.
+Therefore, the segments of the audiences are also not equal in its coverage to the segments present on the market.
+People can be interested in the electronic novelties, but don’t plan to buy them.

 Conclusion #6.1.
-Within the last report, I’ve found, in particular, the audience interested in BMW cars.
-And this audience has given high-quality traffic.
-If sorting out audiences based on proposals and logics I would have never revealed that feature.
+In the last report, I noticed, in particular, the audience interested in BMW cars.
+This audience was a source of high-quality traffic.
+If the audiences were sorted out based on proposals and logics, that feature would have never been revealed.

-After making a couple of small adjustments (increased rates for several keywords, cutting off several audiences), and three months of suffering, the sales have broken out!
-Result:
+After making a couple of small adjustments (increased rates for several keywords, cut off several audiences), and three months of continued effort, the sales finally commenced!
+The graph shows the results: